symfony-cmf/block-bundle/README.md

 ## Technical details

 ### Relation to Sonata Block Bundle
 The SymfonyCmfBlockBundle makes heavy use of the [SonataBlockBundle](https://github.com/sonata-project/SonataBlockBundle).
 We replace components of the bundle where needed to be compatible with PHPCR.
-The following picture shows were we use our own components (blue):
+The following picture shows where we use our own components (blue):
 ![class diagram](https://github.com/symfony-cmf/BlockBundle/raw/master/docs/classdiagram.jpg)

 ### Tests